 BIOS and MSP

-The Nearshore Marine Spatial Planning initiative is tasked with researching best practices in marine planning policy and providing advice on implementing marine planning in Bermuda.
-BIOS is hosting Nearshore Marine Spatial Planning (NMSP) Coordinator, Dr. Kevin Mayall, who is assisting the Government of Bermuda with its investigation of marine planning policy options for Bermuda.
-This includes identification of best practices in other jurisdictions, review of existing marine legislation and policy for MSP purposes, distillation of options into a process that best fits Bermuda, identification and evaluation of local marine uses and stakeholder groups, gathering of available scientific monitoring and human activity data, and general capacity building in policy development, data analysis, technology development, and community engagement.
-BIOS is partnering with the Bren School at the University of California-Santa Barbara who is providing analytical expertise to support the planning process.
+The Nearshore Marine Spatial Planning initiative was tasked with researching best practices in marine planning policy and providing advice on implementing marine planning in Bermuda.
+BIOS hosted Nearshore Marine Spatial Planning (NMSP) Coordinator, Dr. Kevin Mayall, who assisted the Government of Bermuda with its investigation of marine planning policy options for Bermuda.
+This included identification of best practices in other jurisdictions, review of existing marine legislation and policy for MSP purposes, distillation of options into a process that best fits Bermuda, identification and evaluation of local marine uses and stakeholder groups, gathering of available scientific monitoring and human activity data, and general capacity building in policy development, data analysis, technology development, and community engagement.
+BIOS partnered with the Bren School at the University of California-Santa Barbara, who provided analytical expertise to support the planning process.

 The project has conducted background research on MSP practices worldwide in order to find relevant processes for Bermuda.
 This work recently culminated in a background paper and proposal for the Bermuda Cabinet regarding the relevance of MSP to Bermuda and a proposed way forward.

-We have developed geographical databases that assemble available data from Bermuda’s known marine activities and resources.
-The data is continually under improvement and is being deployed to an online mapping platform for use in community engagement activities.
-We have also designed a localized strategy for consultations with Bermuda’s marine stakeholders and the wider public for the purposes of MSP.
-Consequently, we have generated an evolving contact portfolio for stakeholder relationship management.
+Geographical databases that assemble available data from Bermuda’s known marine activities and resources were developed and deployed to an online mapping platform for use in community engagement activities.
+A localized strategy for consultations with Bermuda’s marine stakeholders and the wider public for the purposes of MSP was also designed; consequently, an evolving contact portfolio for stakeholder relationship management was developed.

-The project is currently performing an analysis of Bermuda’s marine-related legislation in order to provide an overview of our laws and institutions that are relevant to ocean planning and management.
-From this analysis, we will identify possible obstacles to MSP and consider appropriate options for surmounting them.
+The project performed an analysis of Bermuda’s marine-related legislation in order to provide an overview of our laws and institutions that are relevant to ocean planning and management.
+From this analysis, possible obstacles to MSP were identified and appropriate options for surmounting these obstacles are under consideration.
 The resulting framework will be able to be used to develop model legislation for MSP.
-Our MSP team is also currently administering a survey to individuals in our identified stakeholder groups, to evaluate their perspectives of ocean health, ocean management and marine planning concepts in the nearshore environment.
-The responses to this survey will provide valuable insight into public perceptions of marine spatial planning as a management tool for Bermuda.
+The MSP team also administered a survey to individuals in the identified stakeholder groups to evaluate their perspectives of ocean health, ocean management and marine planning concepts in the nearshore environment to provide valuable insight into public perceptions of marine spatial planning as a management tool for Bermuda.